-A part of the Texas Women in Conservation Program, Audubon’s Conservation Leaders Program for Young Women is an exciting partnership between schools in the Young Women’s Preparatory Network and Audubon Texas Centers, Audubon’s TERN Community Science Program, and local Audubon Chapters.
+A part of the Texas Women in Conservation Program, Audubon’s Conservation Leaders Program for Young Women (ACL) is an exciting partnership between schools in the Young Women’s Preparatory Network and Audubon State staff, Texas Centers, and local Audubon Chapters.

-It should be noted that a program encompassing such wide and engaging experiences would cost each participant more than $2000 over the course of the year.
-However, program costs and materials are 100% subsidized by Audubon's generous donors and grants.
-In return, participants are expected to bring sturdy shoes, come appropriately dressed, and bring a positive, enthusiastic attitude to each experience, especially the intensive camp portion.
+Audubon Texas is offering the program in Dallas, Houston, and San Antonio.
+Austin's program will be lead by our partners at Travis Audubon Society.
+Program costs and materials are 100% subsidized by Audubon's generous donors and grants.
+In return, participants are expected to come prepared to each virtual or in-person session and bring a positive, enthusiastic attitude to each experience, especially the intensive camp portion.

 Quotes & Photos from Audubon's Conservation Leaders Program for Young Women Past Years